NSMichelJ/orbitkit/README.md

-# OrbitUI
+# OrbitKIT

 > **This is a work in progress! 🚧**
 >
-> OrbitUI is under active development, and there’s still much to do.
+> OrbitKIT is under active development, and there’s still much to do.
 Whether you’re fixing a typo, creating a new component, or designing a meta-framework integration—we’d love your help!

 **Accessible, Customizable, & Lightweight component library**

 _A modular, customizable component library to accelerate your Astro projects with pre-built components powered by Tailwind CSS._

-## 🤔 Why OrbitUI?
+## 🤔 Why OrbitKIT?

 When I was creating static, low-interactivity websites using Astro, I looked for components I could reuse and customize to develop faster without compromising performance or adding unnecessary dependencies.
 My first choice was shadcn/ui (my favorite library), but it required React as an additional dependency.
 However, React seemed unnecessary for simple user interfaces.
 Other alternatives depended on JavaScript frameworks, lacked flexibility, or included extra packages I didn’t need.
 Building components from scratch worked, but it required more development time: I wanted to focus on content, not reinventing buttons and cards.
 That’s when I thought: